Garter: Use in wedding traditions

-There is a Western wedding tradition for a bride to wear a garter to her wedding, to be removed towards the end of the reception by the groom.
-This garter is not normally used to support stockings.
-This practice is often interpreted as symbolic of deflowering, though some sources attribute its origin to a superstition that taking an article of the bride's clothing will bring good luck.
+There is a Western wedding tradition for a bride to wear a garter to the ceremony that the groom later removes in front of the guests at the wedding reception as it draws to a close.
+This garter is not normally used to support stockings, rather, the practice is often interpreted as symbolic of deflowering, though some sources attribute its origin to a superstition that taking an article of the bride's clothing will bring good luck.
 In the Middle Ages, the groomsmen would rush at the new bride to take her garters as a prize.